tolstenko/coolify-documentation/docs/coolify/databases.md

 # Databases

-You can host several types of databases with Coolify.
+You can easily host one-click databases with Coolify.
+These databases includes:

-Currently supported types:

 - MongoDB
 - MySQL